 Filestage for content review and approval

 With Filestage, busy marketing and creative teams can organize and streamline the feedback and approval of their work.
 One of the most common plus points of this platform is its user-friendly and easy-to-set-up interface, making online proofing for graphic designers smoother and straightforward.

-You get a great view over everything concerning a file’s progress, as this tool keeps all your proofs in a centralized, customizable location.
+You get a great view of everything concerning a file’s progress, as this tool keeps all your proofs in a centralized, customizable location.
 Filestage also offers a huge variety of great features, including real-time comments, due-date setting, versioning control, and the ability to assign role-based permissions.

 Basecamp for planning